oneAPI DPC++ Library Introduction#

 The oneAPI DPC++ Library (oneDPL) is implemented in accordance with the oneDPL Specification.

-To support heterogeneity, oneDPL works with the DPC++ API.
-More information can be found in the oneAPI Specification.
+To support heterogeneity, oneDPL uses SYCL.
+More information about SYCL can be found in the SYCL Specification.

 Before You Begin#